tryretool/retool-app-exchange/snowflake-resource-optimization/setup-guides/set-up-retool-resource.md

 User role: ACCOUNTADMIN (this role is required)

-Authentication: Password (you must use password authentication) Database username: <your database username>
+Authentication: Password (you must use password authentication) Database username: <your database username from step 1>
-Database password: <your database password>
+Database password: <your database password from step 1>

 [X] Disable converting queries to prepared statements (you must check this box)
 ```